PR, Marketing & Publicity – The Future is Lean

 Entrepreneurs spent thousands of dollars and crossed their fingers, hoping for a return on their investments.
 Most were disappointed with the results – even those for whom their agencies delivered ‘awareness’.

 Having paid thousands of dollars, many entrepreneurs had nothing of tangible value to show for their investment.

 Lean Startup + PR, Marketing and Publicity

-Having used the lean startup methodology to experiment with business models for two companies I founded, it appeared to provide a system for testing and learning what works.
+Having used the lean startup methodology and Alex’s Business Model Canvas to experiment with business models for two companies I founded, it appeared to provide a system for testing and learning what works.
 I wanted to see whether it would work in the same way when applied to communications disciplines.

 The core components

 The first thing we did was to break down the process into the three component parts and create a canvas for each – public relations, marketing and publicity.
 We created a fourth canvas that allows relationships to be mapped.
 The canvases would allow for information to be gathered and reviewed, for experiments to be run to validate risky PR & marketing assumptions and for outcomes to be measured against clear commercial goals.

 Starting at the beginning

 The first thing we looked at was how to measure the success of a communications strategy.
 Without clarity on the desired outcome, nothing else matters.

 For startups and small businesses this seemed straightforward.
 Did the strategy achieve the next commercial goal (not necessarily something measured in dollars & cents) or market milestone?
 Yes, or no?
 Now, how do you measure the success of the various components to reduce waste?

 First, you require a logical workflow and clear definitions.
 COMMS.BAR Founder Lyndon Johnson and his team have created The Lean Communications Methodology™ and Framework™

 PR is all about building and maintaining relationships, so measuring relationship strength made sense as a measure of PR success.
 Are key relationships stronger or weaker as a result of what is being done?